mihaela-bornea/low-shot-text-classification/README.md

 ## Requirements

-pythion 3.7
+python 3.7
 pythorch 1.0
 pytorch-pretrained-bert 0.6.2
 spacy 2.0

 ## Dataset Description
 The data directory contains the train, dev and text files for the moview reviews(IMDB)  and aviation reports (ASRS) datasets.